Web apps have become so complex that they're unsafe to use, researchers say

 "I didn't even need a Microsoft account to do this," Hwang said.

 Unlike traditional phishing attacks, in this one "the attacker has no server infrastructure, no fake app, no fake site.
 There's no consent screen that the user has to authorize.
-And the pivot to Azure is not logged" because the entire process takes place within Microsoft's cloud-apps system, where all other Microsoft processes are trusted.
+And the pivot to Azure is not logged."

 "Usability leads to insecurity," Hwong said.
 "A different authorization flow leads to opportunity for an attacker."